doc4d/4d-web-studio/docs/configuration.md

 :::note

-Just like other user settings, **Enable access to the web studio** can be externalized and customized.
+Just like other user settings, **Enable access to the web studio** can be externalized and customized **FOR ???
+NEEDS (Deployment?)**.
 See [User settings](https://doc.4d.com/4Dv19R2/4D/19-R2/User-settings.300-5516428.en.html) for more information.

 :::

 ## Activating authentication

 Authentication on the WebAdmin web server is granted using an access key.
 For more details, see [Access key](https://developer.4d.com/docs/en/Admin/webAdmin.html#access-key).

-## Opening the web studio
+## Opening 4D Web Studio

 The web studio page is available when the [WebAdmin web server is running](https://developer.4d.com/docs/en/Admin/webAdmin.html#starting-the-webadmin-web-server) and [authentication is activated](#activating-authentication).

-There are two ways to access the web studio:
+There are two ways to access the studio:

 *	from your 4D single-user application, go to **Design** > **Web Studio...**.